a-le/db-portal/README.md

   - Minimal CPU and memory usage
   - Custom JavaScript and CSS using a lightweight virtual DOM library (Mithril.js)

-- Cross-platform support: Windows, Linux, and other OSes supported by Go
+- Cross-platform support: Windows, Linux, Mac OS and other OSes supported by Go
 - **see [CHANGELOG.md](https://raw.githubusercontent.com/a-le/db-portal/main/CHANGELOG.md) for latest features added to rolling release**